What is a Reservation of Rights Letter?

 When presented with notice of an insurance claim, an insurer must determine whether the claim is covered by its policy.
 If the insurer needs additional time to investigate the claim before making this determination, if they suspect some coverage my not apply, or if the insurer believes that the insured has violated a policy term, it usually sends the insured a reservation of rights letter.
 A reservation of rights letter is written notice of an insurer’s intention to disclaim coverage and assert policy defenses.
 A reservation of rights letter essentially allows the insurance company to protect themselves if they decide not to provide coverage for your claim.The insurance company might send a reservation of rights letter immediately after receiving your claim.
 Or, the insurance company’s adjuster may send a reservation of rights letter after visiting your property to inspect the claim if you won’t sign a non-waiver agreement.
 A reservation of rights letter must be issued within a reasonable period of time after receiving notice of a claim.

 Why do insurance companies write these letters?

-Some letters are purely precautionary and do not request or require a response.
-Others do ask the insured to provide specific information to aid in the insurer’s investigation, or to reply if the insured disagrees with anything in the letter.
+Some letters will ask that you provide specific information to aid in the insurer’s investigation, or to reply if the insured disagrees with anything in the letter.
 Requests for information should be responded to promptly so as to comply with the insured’s duty to cooperate, and other duties stated in the policy.